Rosemary Garlic Mashed Potatoes

 • Orange Cranberry Sauce – bursting with tart-sweetness, adding a festive, refreshing counterpoint to rich proteins and creamy potatoes.

 • Mom’s Old Fashioned Thanksgiving Dressing Recipe – moist and perfectly seasoned with sautéd onions, celery, and poultry seasoning.
-This from-scratch dressing recipe is decadent and delicious, can easily be made ahead.
+This from-scratch dressing recipe is decadent and delicious, and can easily be made ahead.

 • Turkey Neck Gravy – a rich and flavorful sauce that elevates any meal to the next level.
-Made from the pan drippings, turkey neck, and giblets it adds flavor to the turkey as well as your favorite dressing and mashed potatoes.
+Made from the pan drippings, turkey neck, and giblets, it adds flavor to the turkey as well as your favorite dressing and mashed potatoes.

 rosemary garlic mashed potatoes topped with a pad of butter in a pink bowl.